carlo-monti/Sx4/readme.md

 ## TouchOSC

-Quad_project can be used directly loading the PureData patch.
+Sx4 can be used directly loading the PureData patch.
 It is also possible to use it in a client/server setting loading the patch without the GUI and using a OSC controller such as TouchOSC.
 In the main folder there is a `control.tosc` file that does this.

 It has many pages, each corresponding to a module (more or less).
 To be easily modified, each controller object send out a OSC message composed as `osc_name/parameter_number`.
 The OSC name is built using `parent.name` parameter.
 In this way you can copy and paste the controller object (a slider, ...) in a different page that has a different name and edit only the number at the end of the OSC address.

 ## The server

-Here are the instruction to build a headless server that runs quad_project.
+Here are the instruction to build a headless server that runs Sx4.
 It has been tested on Debian 12.

 * Install Debian without any DE.